GDPR stands for General Data Protection Regulation, the most comprehensive overhaul of European data protection rules in over twenty years.

 The new legislation will provide a single harmonized EU regulation with the expectation to standardize how an organization must manage personally identifiable information of EU employees and clients.

 As of May 25th, 2018, GDPR will be in effect and operational.
-In order to help organizations identify gaps and operationalize against GDPR mandates, Hadi Hosn, Head of Security Strategy and GRC Consulting EMEA, reviews the Secureworks approach to compliance using a four phased approach:
+In order to help organizations identify gaps and operationalize against GDPR mandates, Hadi Hosn, Global Consulting Solutions Lead, reviews the Secureworks approach to compliance using a four phased approach:

 - Know your data and understand the scope of GDPR for their specific operation